Alleged mistress of Ratile Mabitsela's late hubby accused of disrespect

 SA outraged over Neo Tsele's alleged tribute

 Online users complained that Neo's post was disrespectful, as many were convinced she edited the late Lehlogonolo.
-People were convinced that she changed his features on Facetune, and one post received more than a thousand likes as @khim_khandashisa chastised Neo over the alleged posts of Lehlogonolo Mabitsela.
+People were dragging her accusing her of changing his features on Facetune, One post by @khim_khandashisa chastised Neo over the alleged posts of Lehlogonolo Mabitsela and received more than a thousand likes.
 Read comments below:

 @Liihlendimande said: